srvk/DiViMe/docs/source/initial_questions.md

 [The ACLEW DiViMe: An easy-to-use diarization tool](https://www.isca-speech.org/archive/Interspeech_2018/pdfs/2324.pdf).
 In Proc.
 INTERSPEECH, Hyderabad; India, September 2018.

 The idea of using virtual machines to package speech tools comes from this work:

 Florian Metze, Eric Fosler-Lussier, and Rebecca Bates.
 The speech recognition virtual kitchen.
 In Proc.
 INTERSPEECH, Lyon; France, August 2013. [https://github.org/srvk](https://github.org/srvk).

+Depending on the particular tool that you are using, you should potentially cite additional papers that describe the underlying software or methods - please check.